Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 - The function itself it set up like a decision tree, going doing different branches depending on the current time with respect to the starting time.

+- To determine whether the player swung on time, the function compares the time that the barrel will first enter the zone ()